the-engine-room/library/_books/rainforest-tech-diy-aerial.md

 * Without aerial photography, the logging might not have have been discovered: the loggers had hidden their activities at ground level by leaving a strip of trees around the logged area.
 * ConservationDrones and SOCP gave the evidence to park officials, who [were able](http://conservationdrones.org/2014/09/30/illegal-logging/) to stop logging activities in that area.

+### Further resources

+* [Conservation Drones](http://conservationdrones.org/)’ site includes a guide to building and flying drones, as well as examples of how they have been used in conservation work
+* [DIY Drones](http://diydrones.com/profiles/blogs/a-newbies-guide-to-uavs) has an introductory guide to UAVs
+* [Public Laboratory](https://publiclab.org/wiki/kite-mapping) provides guides and support on building kites, balloons and sensors for mapping
+* The [Humanitarian UAV](http://wiki.uaviators.org/doku.php) network (UAViators) has a range of useful information http://uaviators.org/about-this-site-rules and a survey of laws affecting drone flights in countries around the world
+* [Geojournalism’s](http://geojournalism.org/2013/08/balloon-mapping-how-to-make-your-own-low-flying-satellite/) guide to balloon mapping
+* [NetHope’s Solutions Center](http://solutionscenter.nethope.org/communities/unmanned-aerial-vehicles) has webinars and resources on using drones

+### About

+This site was created by __[Rainforest Foundation Norway](www.regnskog.no/en/)__ and __[The Engine Room](//theengineroom.org)__  as an introduction to using technology to monitor and share information on rainforest issues, land rights and indigenous rights.
+A PDF copy of the report is available here: [link]

+Comments or questions?
+Contact [post@theengineroom.org](mailto:post@theengineroom.org) or [rainforest@rainforest.no](rainforest@rainforest.no).

+Rainforest Foundation Norway (RFN) is one of the world's leading organisations in the field of rights-based rainforest protection.
+Its mission is to support indigenous peoples and traditional populations of the world's rainforests in their efforts to protect their environment and fulfil their rights by assisting them in:
+- Securing and controlling the natural resources necessary for their long-term well-being and managing these resources in ways which do not harm their environment, violate their culture or compromise their future;
+- and developing the means to protect their individual and collective rights and to obtain, shape, and control basic services from the state.
+RFN collaborates closely with more than 70 local and national environmental, indigenous and human rights organisations in 11 countries in the Amazon region, Central Africa, Southeast Asia, and Oceania.

+#### Contributors

+The Engine Room is an international organisation that helps activists, social change organisations, and change agents make the most of data and technology to increase their impact.
+The Engine Room provides direct, project-level support for social change organisations; brings together communities to coordinate emerging ideas and collect practitioners; and documents and publishes findings to help anyone in the sector make better decisions about using data and technology.

+[Tom Walker](https://www.theengineroom.org/our_team/tom-walker/) and [Tin Geber](https://www.theengineroom.org/our_team/tin-geber/) researched and wrote the main narrative, while [Ruth Miller](http://ruthmiller.net/) led work on the design and visuals creation.
+Vemund Olsen and Christopher Wilson provided invaluable input and editing support.
+The site sourcecode is available on [Github](https://github.com/the-engine-room/library/).

 <hr>